 If something is locuplete, then it is amply stocked, and so anything that is locupletative is enriching or fulfilling.

 An 18th-century word describing anyone who’s easily frightened.

 A blabbering, gossiping person.

-An old Scots word for soggy, badly-cooked chunk of food.
+An old Scots word for a soggy, badly cooked chunk of food.

 Darg is an old English dialect word for a full day’s work, and a love-darg is a task or job done out of love for someone else, or to catch the romantic attention of someone you like.

 A lowe is a fire or flame, and a lilly-lowe is a fire that captivates a child.
 Should you need to, you can also use lowe as a verb meaning “to burn” or “to glow like a flame,” or, in reference to a relationship or romance, “to flourish passionately.”

 Another Shakespearism, literally meaning “self-indulgent” or “driven by pleasure.”

 A version of this story ran in 2016; it has been updated for 2022.